mhanberg/blog/_posts/2021-04-09-temple-ast-and-protocols.md

 If my goals for this project are going to evolve, so does the code base.
 So far I've been able to accomplish this with a rather naive and imperative compilation process.

-I figured that writing an actual abstract syntax tree (or AST) as an intermediate format (or IF) would be the next step, and along that journey I also found a nice use case for a [protocol](https://elixir-lang.org/getting-started/protocols.html).
+I figured that writing an actual abstract syntax tree (AST) as an intermediate format (IF) would be the next step, and along that journey I also found a nice use case for a [protocol](https://elixir-lang.org/getting-started/protocols.html).

-Before we look at how the AST works, let's go over the (now) previous method.
+Before we look at the new AST, let's go over how things used to work.

 The previous method would recursively traverse Elixir AST, storing the collected tokens in a global buffer (backed by an [Agent](https://hexdocs.pm/elixir/Agent.html)).